tiagodusilva/SOPE-proj1/README.md

 In order to guarantee that every call to `setpgid()` is successful, we must ensure that group is both created and still exists.
 Otherwise the function would return -1 and errno would have the value `EPERM`, meaning we lacked the permissions to complete the operation.

 To solve this problem, the original process creates a dummy child as soon as possible, whose sole purpuose is to outlive all the other processes.
 This ensures the process group leader is always active while other processes try to enter it, meaning we will never have a permissions related error.
+By creating this auxiliar child, we use it's pid as the process group for all our childs, as `fork()` guarantees that the child process' pid is an unused process group id.

 Besides from creating the process group, this dummy also sends a char via a pipe to the original process, to garantee that the group was created before other childs attempt to join it.
 Afterwards it enters a while loop, with a `sleep(99)` to have it in background until the original process sends a `SIGTERM` to kill it.
 The original process only continues its execution after it has received the confirmation char from the dummy child.